Last updated: 11 July 2023 & medically reviewed by Hailey Shafir

 Long used to treat severe pain, morphine is still a mainstay of modern medical pain relief.
 It is also incredibly addictive and if abused can lead to overdose and death.

 Opana ER is a pain medication intended to be taken orally.
 The FDA has reported that illicit use of the drug via intravenous injection can lead to a condition known as thrombotic thrombocytopenic purpura (TTP).
 TTP can cause kidney failure, brain damage, stroke, and death.

 Opioids relieve chronic pain and distress and are often prescribed to people who are struggling with acute pain related to an injury, illness, or surgery.
 When taken for long periods or in larger doses than prescribed, people can easily become addicted to these drugs.
 It is even possible to become addicted to a prescribed opioid when taking it as prescribed, although it is more common for people to increase their dose to overcome tolerance.

 Some people who become addicted to prescription opioids go on to buy illicit opioids like heroin.
 As a person’s addiction worsens, they tend to prioritize the drug over other important tasks, responsibilities and relationships, and they often begin experiencing negative consequences as a result of their addiction.

 There is currently an opioid epidemic occurring in the United States.
-In 2019, nearly 50,000 people in the United States died from opioid-involved overdoses.
-The misuse of and addiction to opioids-including prescription pain relievers, heroin, and synthetic opioid such as fentanyl-is a serious national crisis that affects public health as well as social and economic welfare.
+In 2022, over 80,000 people in the United States died from opioid-involved overdoses.
+The misuse of and addiction to opioids-including prescription pain relievers, heroin, and synthetic opioid such as fentanyl is a serious national crisis that affects public health as well as social and economic welfare.